turtle225/Battle-Brothers-Damage-Calculator/README.md

   The script is written in Python 3.7.
 Earlier versions of Python 3 should work but Python 2 will not.
   If you need help getting Python installed, refer to here: https://realpython.com/installing-python/
   Note: You may need to set up a path variable (likely in Windows).
 If you need help setting up your path variable, here is how to do so in Windows: https://geek-university.com/python/add-python-to-the-windows-path/

-Step 2 - Download or copy the BBCalc.py file from the Github repository:
+Step 2 - Download or copy the BBCalc.py file (and the other .py files if you wish) from the Github repository:

   You can either download the file or create a new file on your computer with a .py extension and then copy/paste the raw code of the BBCalc.py file over to your file.